mchakli/mehmetcanhakli.com/content/About.md

 I am Mehmet Can.
 I love Digital TV.

 I work @ Admongrel as Head of Sales & Partnerships.
-My professional interest can be summarized as Digital TV.
+My professional interest is Digital TV.
 I help broadcasters and Pay-TV Operators to engage with their viewers and keep them happy.

 I specialize in Interactive TV, Addressable TV and HbbTV.
 I also like Set-Top-Box's and have some knowledge in DVB-S/C/T and IPTV STB domain.